Never miss a bite! Sign up here to receive new recipes and reviews straight to your inbox.

 The photos definitely do not do it justice, but I promise you — this Balsamic Braised Red Cabbage is delish.
 I am a huge fan of cabbage, especially when it’s cooked down.
 It reminds me caramelized onions, with that rich depth of flavor.
 As I mentioned, I made this to bring over to my Bubby’s for dinner.
 My Mom and Dad recently moved down to Boca, so we’ve been having family dinners together often.
 I’m happy to say that this dish was loved by all, even my Dad who had never tried cabbage like this before.
 My Dad’s a hard sell — he loves his Philly cheesesteaks and hamburgers, but it always takes a little extra shove from me to get him to try something new.
 But in the end, he usually ends up liking whatever it is I have him try.
 Case in point: Balsamic Braised Red Cabbage.

+Make sure to use a dutch oven for this recipe — a pot that can transfer from stovetop to oven with no problems.
 This can easily be made in huge batches to serve all at once for a large party, or you can serve a smaller serving and freeze the rest for later use.
 If you’re going to freeze, portion it out into microwavable tupperware, and when you are ready to use, pop the tupperware into the microwave to soften the cabbage a bit.
 Then heat a pot on the stove and add a small amount of water.
 Add the cabbage, then cover and cook, stirring throughout, until it’s done.

 Whether you’re making Balsamic Braised Red Cabbage for a small family dinner or for a large gathering, this is a super easy idea for the holidays — and we all know easy is best during this time of year!

 - 3 tbsp coconut oil